Wrike Proof for HTML

-- Please note that Wrike Proof for HTML is currently supported only in Google Chrome browser and in the Wrike for Desktop app starting from version 3.3.7.
+Wrike Proof for HTML is currently supported only in the Google Chrome browser and in the Wrike for Desktop app starting from version 3.3.7.

 You can add links to web pages just like you would to other attachments in Wrike.

-- Open a task, folder, or project to which you would like to attach a link.
+Open a task, folder, or project to which you'd like to attach a link.

-- Enter the website link in the pop-up that appears together with the name that is displayed in the list of attachments.
+Enter the website link in the pop-up that appears together with the name that's displayed in the list of attachments.
 Note: Only https:// links are supported.

 The link is added to the list of attachments.
 Now you can open it in Proofing and start collaborating.

 To open links in Proofing you need to install the Wrike Proof for HTML Chrome extension.
-You will be asked to do so when you first open any link from the list of attachments.
+You'll be asked to do so when you first open any link from the list of attachments.

 Now you can:

 When you leave a comment a snapshot of the viewed part of the page is created.
 You can always switch to the live version of the page or back to the snapshot within the Proofing window.
-It is possible to leave multiple comments on one snapshot, to do so stay in the Snapshot tab after you posted the very first comment and add more comments from there.
-To create a new snapshot go back to the Live preview and leave a new comment.
+It's possible to leave multiple comments on one snapshot.
+To do so stay in the snapshot tab after you posted the first comment and add more comments from there.
+To create a new snapshot go back to the live preview and leave a new comment.